 - On-site offline SCs taking place in a lecture room in Vienna without options for virtual attendance.

-- On-site online SCs (hybrid SCs) taking place in a lecture room inside the congress centre but allowing virtual attendance.
+- On-site online SCs (hybrid SCs) taking place in a lecture room inside the congress centre and also allowing virtual attendance.

-- Online-only SCs are recorded short courses to be followed online with no physical event in the congress centre.
+- Online-only SCs are pre-recorded short courses to be followed online on demand, with no physical event in the congress centre.

 Condition and scheduling (all formats)